-Acceptable transportation to and from such events and activities include district contracted school buses, school-owned vehicles, non-school-owned vehicles approved by the administration and meeting the requirements specified in this policy or with the student's own parent(s) or guardian(s).
+Acceptable transportation to and from such events and activities include district contracted school buses, school-owned vehicles, non-school-owned vehicles approved by the Administration or designee and meeting the requirements specified in this policy or with the student's own parent(s) or guardian(s).

 Under no circumstances shall a student participant/team drive themselves to out of town school sponsored events.
-Students may drive to on-campus locations for music rehearsals, tutoring purposes or for any such activity approved by the administration.
+Students may drive to on-campus locations for music rehearsals, tutoring purposes or for any such activity approved by the Administration or designee.
 (On campus is defined as the contiguous properties of the high school, elementary school and middle school.)